ravisheth/mapsseq/README.md

 - Place each filter in a Swinnex filter holder with gasket O-ring.
 - Perform the following steps for the 52um, 31um, 15um, 7um filters in order to yield >52um, 31-52um, 15-31um, 7-15um and <7um size filtered particles.
 	- Take sample and resuspend in 1mL of nuclease-free water.
 Connect a 3mL syringe to the filter.
 Pipette the 1mL into the filter, and carefully push liquid through the filter applying minimal pressure to the syringe.
 Collect sample in a sterile 1.5mL tube and repeat this filtering step twice for a total of three times.
 Set flow-through aside; this fraction contains particles smaller than the filter size.
-	- Perform a wash by attaching a blunt syringe to the filter assembly, and aspirating 3mL of nuclease-free water. completely flow through the 3mL through and discard, repeat this wash twice for a total of three times.
 	- Aspirate 1mL of nuclease-free water.
-In the syringe, flow back and forth through the filter assembly for a total of three times.
+In the syringe, flow back and forth through the filter assembly for a total of three times and discard.
+Repeat this step three times.
+	- Aspirate 500uL of nuclease-free water; flow back and forth through the filter assembly for a total of three times.
 Pull remaining liquid in the syringe and set aside; this fraction contains particles greater than the filter size.
 - Each fraction can be pelleted via centrifugation and resuspended in storage buffer for long term storage.

 ### MIST-seq quality control